Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 Control+N, Control+P move the cursor up/down or through history, like the up and down arrow shared bindings.

 Delete or Backspace removes one character forwards or backwards respectively.
+This also goes for Control+H, which is indistinguishable from backspace.

 Alt+C capitalizes the current word.